Nijmegen breakage syndrome: Cause

 NBS is caused by a mutation in the NBS1 gene, located at human chromosome 8q21.
 The disease is inherited in an autosomal recessive manner.
 This means the defective gene responsible for the disorder is located on an autosome (chromosome 8 is an autosome), and two copies of the defective gene (one inherited from each parent) are required in order to be born with the disorder.
 The parents of an individual with an autosomal recessive disorder both carry one copy of the defective gene, but usually do not experience any signs or symptoms of the disorder.

 Two adult siblings, both heterozygous for two particular NBS1 nonsense mutations displayed cellular sensitivity to radiation, chromosome instability and fertility defects, but not the developmental defects that are typically found in other NBS patients.
 These individuals appear to be primarily defective in homologous recombination, a process that accurately repairs double-strand breaks, both in somatic cells and during meiosis.

-Diagnosis

 Treatment

-There is no treatment for NBS; however in those with agammaglobulinemia, intravenous immunoglobulin may be started.
+There is no treatment for NBS; however, in those with agammaglobulinemia, intravenous immunoglobulin may be started.
 Prophylactic antibiotics are considered to prevent urinary tract infections as those with NBS often have congenital kidney malformations.
 In the treatment of malignancies, radiation therapy, alkylating antineoplastic agents, and epipodophyllotoxins are not used, and methotrexate can be used only with caution; the dose should be limited.
 Bone marrow transplants and hematopoietic stem cell transplants are also considered in the treatment of NBS.
 The supplementation of vitamin E is also recommended.
 A ventriculoperitoneal shunt can be placed in patients with hydrocephalus, and surgical intervention for congenital deformities is also attempted.